NethServer/nethserver-cockpit/docs/docs/api/nethserver-nut/settings.md

 If setting the node as server/master:

 - `status`: must be `enabled` or `disabled`
-- `Model`: must be one of the supported drivers
+- `Model`: must be one of the supported drivers declared in `/usr/share/nut/driver.list`
 - `Device`: must be one of: `auto`, `/dev/ttyS0`, `/dev/ttyS1`, `/dev/ttyS2`, `/dev/ttyUSB0`, `/dev/ttyUSB1`

 If setting the node as client/slave: